Table of Contents Show

 Down paymentDown payment

-Each co-op has its own rules and regulations, but you can expect the required down payment to be 20%.
+Each co-op has its rules and regulations, but you can expect the required down payment to be 20%.
 However, you can also find co-ops that require 25%, 35%, or even 50% to guarantee the purchase.

 Liquid assets and other reservesLiquid assets and other reserves

 Just because you have enough money for the down payment and closing costs does not mean you’re in the game yet.
 Another crucial aspect is the amount of post-closing liquid assets to your name after closing.
-Once again, every co-op has its requirements, but the average demand is 1-2 years.
-Liquid assets are preferred as they’re a better guarantee, but other reserves can also be used, such as cash, mutual funds, or anything you can quickly convert to cash.
+Once again, every co-op has requirements, but the average demand is 1-2 years.
+Liquid assets are preferred as they’re a better guarantee, but other reserves, such as cash, mutual funds, or anything you can quickly convert to cash, can also be used.

-These cash reserves ensure that you can pay your mortgage and maintenance costs for at least two years after closing.
-In some cases, co-ops will make exceptions to this if you have limited assets but a high salary or a low salary but substantial assets.
+These cash reserves ensure you can pay your mortgage and maintenance costs for at least two years after closing.
+In some cases, co-ops will make exceptions if you have limited assets but a high salary or a low salary but substantial assets.
 Retirement funds and real estate holdings are excluded.

 Calculating post-liquidityCalculating post-liquidity